 “Rex really impressed our students with his honesty and candor.” — Susan KS Grigsby, Ed.S.
 Head Librarian, Nishimachi International School, Japan

-Rex Ogle is the award-winning author of over a hundred books, comics, memoirs, and graphic novels.
+Rex Ogle is the award-winning author of over a hundred books, comics, memoirs, novels-in-verse, and graphic novels.
 Born and raised in Texas, he knew at age 6 he wanted to be a writer.
 Now he’s excited to share his stories, journey, and experiences with youth.

-Best known for his prose memoir Free Lunch trilogy (which garnered 9 starred reviews and multiple accolades including Best Book of 2019 by Amazon, Kirkus, and Chicago Public Library, and the winner of the YALSA Award for Excellence in Non-Fiction).
-He also penned the memoir-in-verse Abuela Don’t Forget Me (a finalist for the YALSA Award for Excellence in Non-Fiction).
-Rex also wrote Scholastic’s Four Eyes and Pizza Face, and the upcoming YA novel-in-verse When We Ride.
+He is best known for his prose memoir trilogy–Free Lunch, Punching Bag, and Road Home–which garnered 11 starred reviews and multiple awards, including the winner of the YALSA Award for Excellence in Non-Fiction, as well as Micheal L. Printz and Stonewall Honors.
+The books in the trilogy were named best books by Amazon, Kirkus, SLJ, Horn Book, New York Public Library, and Chicago Public Library.
+He also penned the memoir-in-verse Abuela Don’t Forget Me (which was a finalist for the YALSA Award for Excellence in Non-Fiction), and novel-in-verse When We Ride.

 Rex is able and willing to discuss everything from tv to movies, music to videogames, and comics to books, all with honesty and candor.
 He writes memoirs, prose, free verse, graphic novels, and comic books, and is happy to offer pointers and tips to students and teachers alike.